-It is a legal rule that when a fact issue is beyond the comprehension of the average juror, an expert witness is required to testify to explain the issue and, depending on the case, give an opinion as to whether the issue does or not does exist in the case.
+It's a time-tested legal principle that in any kind of civil lawsuit, when a fact issue is beyond the comprehension of the average juror, an expert witness is required to testify to explain the issue and, depending on the case, give an opinion as to whether the issue does or not does exist in the case.

-PTSD, although part of common knowledge generally, is not understood in all its specifics by the average juror.
-In other words, the average juror is not qualified to assess whether a plaintiff suffers from PTSD, so an expert witness is needed to do the assessing for them.
-Aside from cross-examining the plaintiff’s expert witness, a defendant will often hire her own expert witness to give competing testimony and a different expert opinion.
-In other words, to refute the plaintiff's claims and to demonstrate that he or she is not suffering from PTSD.
+Post-traumatic stress disorder (PTSD), although part of common knowledge generally, is not understood in all its specifics by the average juror.
+In other words, the average juror is not qualified to assess whether a plaintiff suffers from PTSD as part of his or her overall personal injury losses (damages), so an expert witness is needed to do the assessing for them.
+Aside from cross-examining the plaintiff's expert witness, a defendant will often hire his or her own expert witness to give competing testimony and a different expert opinion.
+In other words, the defendant in a personal injury lawsuit will try to refute the plaintiff's claims and to demonstrate that he or she is not suffering from PTSD.

-It is not enough for an expert witness to testify as to their qualifications to diagnose PTSD (although that matters) and then give a diagnosis.
+It is not always enough for an expert witness to testify as to their qualifications to diagnose PTSD (although that matters), and then give a diagnosis.

 An expert must explain to the jury what is required to diagnose PTSD and whether the plaintiff, or a person with the same signs and symptoms as the plaintiff, has PTSD.
 Other witnesses may, and often do, give additional testimony about whether the plaintiff has the signs and symptoms the expert witness has described as necessary for a positive PTSD diagnosis.
 These are generally referred to as fact witnesses.